flindeberg/internet-tools/README.md

 When you have pip(3) installed, run the following:

-    pip3 install networkx matplotlib.pyplot urllib splinter bs4 cymruwhois dnspython
+    pip3 install networkx matplotlib splinter bs4 cymruwhois pyasn dnspython

 Depending on system pip3 might not be aliased and instead pip should be used.
+Also some systems might require pip3 to be run as root (or use the `--user` flag to do a user install).

 ## Using the tools